 - Writing Workshops or Writing Residencies for Faculty and/or Staff

-- 1-hour workshops provide intensive introductions to any of the topics listed above; combine two or more 1-hour workshops to facilitate exploration of complementary topics.
+- 1-hour interactive keynotes provide intensive introductions to any of the topics listed above; combine two or more 1-hour sessions to facilitate exploration of complementary topics.

 - Half-day workshops facilitate more hands-on and collaborative activities.